vishal-biyani/docker-volume-vsphere/docs/user-guide/admin-cli.md

 ```

-#### Remove
+#### Remove (`config rm`)

-Allows to remove configuration.
-Either `--local` or `--datastore` flag needs to be passed.
-Also to make sure it is not typed accidentally, the command requires `--force` flag to actually execute the request
+Allows to remove local configuration DB.
+Since this is a destructive operation, admin needs to type both `--local` flag (to confirm it's local only operation and does not impact shared database, if any) , and `--confirm` flag to confirm that she actually wants to delete the local Config DB.

+Running `vmdkops_admin config rm` with no flags prints an explanation on how to remove the shared config DB, if any.

 ```
-[root@localhost:~] vmdkops_admin config remove -h
-usage: vmdkops_admin.py config remove [-h] [--local] [--no-backup] [--force]
+usage: vmdkops_admin.py config rm [-h] [--local] [--no-backup] [--confirm]
-                                      [--datastore DATASTORE]

 optional arguments:
-  -h, --help            show this help message and exit --local               Removes only local link or local DB --no-backup           Do not create DB backup before removing --force               Force operation, ignore warnings --datastore DATASTORE
+  -h, --help   show this help message and exit
+  --local      Remove only local link or local DB --no-backup  Do not create DB backup before removing --confirm    Explicitly confirm the operation
-                        Remove Config DB from a specific datastore
 ```